levimaaia/emailler/apps/setmac/README-setmac.md

 It is intended to be placed in the top level directory of a ProDOS boot disk (ie: in the "volume directory").

+### Applicability

+Works with IP65 and Contiki applictions under ProDOS-8.

 ### Configuration File

 `SETMAC.SYSTEM` looks for a configuration file called `SETMAC.CFG` in the directory